mredig/SGG_SKSpineImport/README.md

 *Accepts: (NSMutableDictionary *)slotsToReplace*

 **Dictionary format:**
->attachment name : replacement texture
+>slot name : replacement skin name

 Replaces the texture of any nodes mentioned in the slotsToReplace dictionary with their accompanying textures.
-Creates an NSMutableDictionary in memory containing the original textures, to easily swap back.
-*Note: be sure to use the attatchment name, not the slot name.*

 Created to serve my own needs: I have an avatar builder in my Sprite Kit game, and I need to swap out specific slots without changing the whole skin (so the player can choose different shirts, pants etc.).

 ### Usage:

 ```
-NSDictionary* partReplacement = @{@"torso": @"goblin-torso", @"head": @"goblin-head"};
+NSDictionary* partReplacement = @{@"torso": @"goblin", @"head": @"goblin"};

 [goblin changeSkinPartial:partReplacement];
 ```